 Mission San Juan Capistrano

-You can make the drive in one-hour or you can hop on the Pacific Surfliner to San Juan Capistrano and enjoy the coastal view while you relax on the train.
+You can drive in one hour or hop on the Pacific Surfliner to San Juan Capistrano and enjoy the coastal view while relaxing on the train.
 The Spanish Mission of San Juan Capistrano was founded in 1776 by missionaries from Spain and is a short walk from the train station.

-The mission with its Spanish architecture sits amid fields and rolling hills reminiscent of a Mediterranean countryside and swallows return to the mission every spring.
+With its Spanish architecture, the San Juan Capistrano mission sits amid fields and rolling hills, is reminiscent of Mediterranean countryside, and swallows return to the mission every spring.

 The mission celebrates this event on March 19, Saint Joseph’s Day.
-It is likely that you will not see any more swallows on this day than on any other spring day at the Mission.
+Likely, you will not see any more swallows on this day than on any other spring day at the Mission.

 In 1.5-2.5 hours from downtown San Diego, you’ll find yourself in Orange County and Los Angeles, depending on traffic.